TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Restrict `onChange` to only watch watched variables?
 Optionally make the watched var managed automatically (checking to make sure it doesn't start with `_` or `#`)
 * [**STARTED**] Ability to visually show all uibuilder managed variables.
 * A way to show and change uib-brand variables visually?
+* Add extra optional flag to set() to allow saving to localStorage - where set, auto-load on (re)load

 * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
 * Consider removing the css auto-load in the next major release since at least 1 person has hit a race condition. [ref](https://discourse.nodered.org/t/uib-brand-css-sometimes-injected/78876).